-Finally, you'll find a helpful Subject Index.
-It's in the back of the manual and alphabetically lists the subjects covered.
 All information contained in this manual is based on the latest production information available at the time of publication.
-Peterbilt Motors Company reserves the right to make changes at any time without notice.
+If you find differences between your instruments and the information in this manual, contact an authorized PACCAR dealer.
+PACCAR reserves the right to make changes at any time without notice.